DCYF's Mission, Function & History

 After several decades of community advocacy to have an entity within government specifically designated to coordinate children's services, the Mayor's Office for Children, Youth and Their Families was created in 1989 by Mayor Art Agnos.
 After the 1991 passage of the Children's Amendment, the MOCYF gained momentum and a substantial budget, and Mayor Willie Brown turned the MOCYF into a full city department.

-In 2000 the Children's Amendment was renewed by the voters of San Francisco, and a Children's Fund Citizens Advisory Committee was established.
+In 2000 the Children's Amendment was reauthorized by the voters of San Francisco, and a Children's Fund Citizens Advisory Committee was established.
 Members of the CAC are appointed by the Mayor, with a charge to advise the Mayor and DCYF regarding the Children's Fund and another other issues of concern to its members.

 Mayor Gavin Newsom appointed Maria Su, Psy.D., to lead the Department in 2009.
+Dr. Su was subsequently re-appointed when Mayor Ed Lee took office, and is currently the Executive Director of the Department.